-Anyone who works for the Catholic Schools Inspectorate must inform the Catholic Schools Inspectorate Coordinator of their sponsoring diocese if they or any adult living in their household become(s) the subject of an allegation involving a safeguarding concern or abuse against a child or vulnerable adult.
-If anyone is in doubt whether the situation or allegation is relevant, they should:
+All licenced inspectors are required to inform the Catholic Schools Inspectorate Inspection Co-ordinator of their sponsoring diocese if they or any adult living in their household become(s) the subject of an allegation involving a safeguarding concern or abuse against a child or vulnerable adult.

+If there is any doubt as to whether an allegation should be reported, licensed inspectors should:

-- refer to the definitions of safeguarding and the protection of vulnerable adults - seek advice from the Catholic Schools Inspectorate Coordinator of their sponsoring diocese.
+- refer to the definition of safeguarding referred to above; and - seek advice from the Catholic Schools Inspectorate Inspection Co-ordinator of their sponsoring diocese.